Saaho Worldwide Box Office Collections (First Weekend): Prabhas Starrer Joins The 250-crore Club!

 USA Box Office

 It needs to be said that more was expected from the film at the USA box office.
-According to the trends doing the rounds on Twitter, the film has grossed above $1.9M in its first weekend from USA box office.
+According to the trends doing the rounds on Twitter, the film has grossed above $1.9M in its first weekend from the USA box office.

 Stellar Response For Hindi Version

-Like the Telugu version, teh Hindi version of Saaho too is performing extremely well.
-Reports suggest that there has been an increase in the collections on each of the first three days on its first weekend.
-The film has already gone past the 50-crore net mark out there and reports suggest that Saaho's Hindi version collected above Rs 25-crore net on its third day.
+Like the Telugu version, the Hindi version of Saaho too is performing exceptionally well.
+Reports suggest there has been an increase in collections on each of the first three days on its first weekend.
+The film has already gone past the 50-crore net mark there, and reports suggest that Saaho's Hindi version collected above Rs 25-crore net on its third day.